- Attendance at one AIA AGM & Conference;

-- Completing AIA In-Training Courses 101-104
+- Completion of AIA In-Training Courses 101-104; and

-- Having the minimum required agrology-related work experience
+- Having the minimum required agrology-related work experience.

-- Providing three references with professional designations
+- Three references with regulated professional designations.

 Q:How do I change my designation from ATT to AIT or RTAg to PAg?

-If you have a 4 year university degree but were not granted AIT registration because your degree did not meet the course credit requirements indicated above, you must complete the degree credit courses (e.g. not certificate courses or short courses) that address the deficiencies noted by the Registration Committee.
+If you have a four-year university degree but were not granted AIT registration because your degree did not meet the course credit requirements indicated above, you must complete the degree credit courses (e.g. not certificate courses or short courses) that address the deficiencies noted by the Registration Committee.
 Refer to the official notification letter you received from the AIA office that summarized the Registration Committee’s review of your application.
 For possible courses, please see the list of approved courses HERE.

 You may request a change to your designation once you have obtained credit in all courses that were deficient as noted by the Registration Committee at the time of your initial application.
 Please contact the AIA Director of Registration to request reassessment and send all additional transcripts to the AIA office.

-The AIA does not offer extension courses - however, the AIA Council has approved several three-credit courses from the University of Alberta Faculty of Extension to help meet AIA entrance requirements; they can also be taken for CCP requirements and/or to supplement core knowledge areas of registered members.
-These courses are a condensed version of the same four month course you would take at a university.
+The AIA does not offer extension courses - however, the AIA Council has approved several three-credit courses from the University of Alberta Faculty of Extension to help meet AIA entrance requirements.
+These courses can also be used for CCP requirements and/or to supplement core knowledge areas of registered members.
+These courses are a condensed version of the same four-month course you would take at a university.
 They are generally about five days total.
 To view the AIA-approved three-credit courses from the University of Alberta Faculty of Extension, CLICK HERE.
 The topics of these condensed courses are, unfortunately, limited at this time.
 The AIA office is working to broaden the topics of the extension courses.

 Q: I want to work in a practice area that is different than what the Competence Committee approved.
 How do I change this?

-For information on three-credit courses, CLICK HERE
+For information on AIA-approved three-credit courses, CLICK HERE.

-Q: As an In-training member, can I practice without supervision or sign off on projects?
+Q: As an In-Training member, can I practice without supervision or sign off on projects?

 Q: What is CCP?

-Q: Do Agrologists have to be paid overtime?
+Q: Do agrologists have to be paid overtime?

 A: As per the Employment Standards Regulation, Alta.
 Reg.
 14/97, Section 2(2)(m), professional agrologists are exempt from minimum standards legislation in the Employment Standards Code dealing with hours of work and overtime entitlements.
-This same situation applies to quite a few designated professions (including professional engineers and lawyers).
+This same situation applies to quite a few designated professions, including professional engineers and lawyers.

-Agrologists, like other employees, can certainly enter into individual contracts with their employers to establish working conditions, including hours of work and overtime entitlements, that they consider to be reasonable and balanced, and these contract commitments will be legally enforceable.
+Agrologists, like other employees, can certainly enter into individual contracts with their employers to establish working conditions, including hours of work and overtime entitlements, that they consider to be reasonable and balanced and these contract commitments will be legally enforceable.